-Wage and Hour Laws: A State-by-State Survey, Second Edition goes beyond recitation of each state’s statutory law and provides detailed analyses of state regulations, wage orders and court cases interpreting and applying the laws.
-It addresses special litigation issues particular to each state, including questions on choice of forum, availability of class actions and more.
-This treatise covers all 50 states, plus the District of Columbia and Puerto Rico, jurisdiction by jurisdiction, and addresses such state wage and hour law issues as minimum wage and overtime; timing, place and manner of payment to employees; mandatory payments in addition to overtime; prohibitions on hours worked and mandatory leave; enforcement and remedies; special litigation issues; common law wage and hour actions (types of actions, defenses and damages); attorneys’ fees litigation; liens specific to unpaid wages; forum; availability of class actions; exemptions; the procedural mechanisms for enforcing violations on a class-wide basis; and more.
+Wage and Hour Laws: A State-by-State Survey, Third Edition is the complete guide to each state’s wage and hour laws.
+It covers state laws, regulations, wage orders, and court decisions and provides analysis to help practitioners interpret and apply each state's requirements.
+Covering all 50 states, plus the District of Columbia and Puerto Rico, the treatise addresses, jurisdiction by jurisdiction, state wage and hour issues including: minimum wage and overtime; timing, place and manner of payment to employees; mandatory payments in addition to overtime; prohibitions on hours worked and mandatory leave; enforcement and remedies; defenses; damages; attorneys’ fees litigation; liens specific to unpaid wages; forum; availability of class actions; exemptions; the procedural mechanisms for enforcing violations on a class-wide basis; and more.